Markofka007/DiscordStockNotifier/README.md

 This is made using discord.py https://github.com/Rapptz/discord.py

 ### My Plan
 - Command to add a link  ✅DONE
-- Bot pings user when link is in stock and removes link
+- Bot pings user when link is in stock and removes link  ✅DONE
-- Command to see all links
-- Command to see all links will also list item's title
+- Command to see all links  ✅DONE
 - Notifier will ping all users who added same link
 - bot help command
 - Add FileIO for persistence